William Wayne Caudill

-William Wayne Caudill, FAIA (May 25, 1914 – June 25, 1983) was a notable American architect and professor.
+William Wayne Caudill, FAIA (May 25, 1914 – June 25, 1983) was an American architect and professor.
 He was one of the founding partners of Caudill Rowlett Scott.
 The Chicago Tribune stated that he was known for his development of one of the world's largest architectural firms, introducing the team-based approach to architectural design, and building the School of Architecture at Rice University.
 Two years following his death, he was awarded the American Institute of Architects's gold medal.

 Early life and education

 The son of Josephine Moores and Walther H. Caudill, William Wayne Caudill was born in Hobart, Oklahoma on May 25, 1914.
 His father owned a grocery store, where Caudill worked.
 In Oklahoma City, he was educated at Central High School.
 In 1937, Caudill graduated from Oklahoma A&M College, with a bachelor's degree in architecture.
 Two years later he received his master's degree in the same field from Massachusetts Institute of Technology (MIT).
 He developed a design for a Stillwater, Oklahoma school that was later constructed for his thesis.